burnssa/ai-alignment-research/scotus-constitutional-geometry/RESEARCH_PROPOSAL_DRAFT.md

 # Constitutional Geometry: Measuring Value Alignment in Transformer Residual Streams

-**Research Summary for Collaboration Discussion** **Draft Date**: November 2025
+**Research Summary for Collaboration Discussion**

-**Status**: Proof-of-concept complete, seeking collaboration on extended research program
+**Draft Date**: November 2025

+**Status**: Initial basic proof-of-concept complete, proposing further exploration

 ---

 ## Executive Summary

-We present preliminary evidence that RLHF alignment creates *geometrically measurable* value structures in transformer residual streams.
-Using linear probes trained on SCOTUS opinions annotated with constitutional principle weights, we find that aligned models (Llama-3.2-3B-Instruct) encode these principles in linearly separable representations (R² = +0.49), while base models do not (R² = -0.24).
+We present preliminary evidence that RLHF alignment creates geometrically measurable value structures in transformer residual streams.
+Using linear probes trained on SCOTUS opinions annotated with constitutional principle weights, we find that aligned models (Llama-3.2-3B-Instruct) encode these principles in linearly separable representations (R² = +0.49 - max layer), while base models do not (R² = -0.24 - max layer).
 This gap emerges specifically in mid-to-upper layers (15-21), suggesting RLHF restructures the later stages of processing where representations are most output-facing.

 If validated, this finding opens new approaches to alignment verification, interpretability, and potentially closed-source model auditing.